jtkovacs/jtkovacs.github.io/REFS/TOCS/information-systems_TOC.md

 #### Enterprise resource planning (ERP)

 Internal.
 Major providers are SAP, Oracle, Sage Group, Microsoft Dynamics, SSA Global Technologies.

-- \+ eliminate data inconsistencies, reporting that cover entirety of business process, better availability of data
-- \- costs from purchase, training, data conversion, consulting fees ... also enforce standardization of business processes, which users may resist
+ERP systems eliminate data inconsistencies; enable reporting that covers the entirety of a business function or process; and supports better availability of data.
+ERPs entail costs (purchase, training, data conversion, consulting fees, etc.) and also enforce standardization of business processes, which users may resist.

 #### Customer relationship management (CRM)

 External interface; incl. sales, marketing, customer service, and analysis of such.

-- \+ better customer service to attract and retain customers, perform targeted marketing and experiences, discover new customers
-- \- hard to develop a customer-centric culture
+CRM systems enable targeted marketing and experiences; help discover new customers; and support better customer service to attract and retain customers.
+However, their success depends on a customer-centric organizational culture, which can be hard to develop.

 #### Supply chain management (SCM)

 External interface; covers suppliers, manufacturers, distributors, and customers (presumably in a way that isn't redundant to the CRM??).

-- \+ Avoid waste in supply chain by identifying inefficiencies and improving forecasting
-- \- Depends on building trust among members of the supply chain; also difficult to model supply chain that can be quite complex
+SCMs help avoid waste in supply chain by identifying inefficiencies and improving forecasting.
+Their success depends on (1) trust among members of the supply chain, and (2) accurate models of the supply chain, which can be dauntingly complex.

 ### Business intelligence (BI)